How does this medication work? What will it do for me?

 Dizziness/blurred vision: Bortezomib may cause cause dizziness, fainting, tiredness, or blurred vision.
 If you experience these side effects, do not drive or operate dangerous machinery.
 Even if you don't experience these side effects, drive and use machinery with caution.

 Heart conditions: This medication has been linked with the development of congestive heart failure and reduced heart function.
-If you have a heart condition (e.g., heart failure, inflammation around the heart, abnormal heart rhythm), or are at risk of heart conditions (e.g., have high blood pressure, high cholesterol, diabetes, or are obese), discuss with your doctor whether any special monitoring is needed.
+If you have a heart condition (e.g., heart failure, inflammation around the heart, abnormal heart rhythm), or are at risk of developing a heart condition (e.g., have high blood pressure, high cholesterol, diabetes, or are obese), discuss with your doctor whether any special monitoring is needed.

 Infection: As well as killing cancer cells, this medication can reduce the number of cells that fight infection in the body (white blood cells).
 If possible, avoid contact with people who have a contagious infection and tell your doctor if you begin to notice signs of an infection, such as fever or chills, severe diarrhea, shortness of breath, prolonged dizziness, headache, stiff neck, weight loss, or listlessness.
 Your doctor will do blood tests regularly to monitor the number of specific types of blood cells in your blood.

 Kidney function: Multiple myeloma often causes increased levels of calcium in the blood and decreased kidney function, even kidney failure.
 If you have reduced kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.